China's yuan jumps offshore in suspected intervention

 "But even if it is intervention by the central bank, I don't think it will change the expectation on the depreciation of yuan."

-Tough medicine for the ailing stock markets has brought stability to prices but at a cost; equities and futures are trading so thinly that they are in danger of flat lining.

-To be sure, the offshore yuan market is critical for the internationalization of the yuan as China moves towards opening up its capital account.
-Since the market began in 2009, China trade settled in yuan has taken off and Chinese and foreign borrowers have raised yuan debt offshore.

-Traders say the central bank often instructs major state-owned banks to intervene onshore to control the market exchange rate.
-They said a sharp depreciation in the yuan in early 2014 was engineered by the central bank.
+Onshore traders in the past have said the central bank often instructs major state-owned banks to intervene onshore, buying or selling yuan to control the market exchange rate.
+Traders said a sharp depreciation in the yuan in early 2014 was engineered by the central bank to shake out speculators.

+Traders said they believe the central bank intervened strongly in the onshore market in the run-up to the devaluation in August, causing intraday price volatility to evaporate.
+But since the devaluation, strong depreciation pressure has been in evidence in forwards markets and the offshore spot market.

-(Reporting by Michelle Chen and Pete Sweeney; Additional reporting by Lu Jianxin, Saikat Chatterjee and Shanghai bureau; Editing by Neil Fullick)
+(Reporting by Michelle Chen and Pete Sweeney; Additional reporting by Lu Jianxin, Saikat Chatterjee and Shanghai bureau)